 Steel windows and doors made with a thermal break are more expensive than standard models.
 It may not be useful or recommended to have a thermal break on every opening, or on any openings.
 Generally speaking, south of Washington, D.C. and east of Texas, a thermal break is not recommended unless the following conditions are present:

 - Higher altitudes of 3,000+ feet, where the winter temperatures may remain consistently below 30°F for two or more days.

-- Large areas of doors & windows – 160 square feet or more – which receive direct, unshaded sun for three or more hours, facing due south or west.
+- Large areas of doors & windows–160 square feet or more–that receive direct, unshaded sun for three or more hours, facing due south or west.

-There is a lot of talk in the door & window industry about True Divided Lights (TDL) and Simulated Divided Lights (SDL).
-This refers to how the panes of glass are separated one from the other, in a given door or window.
+There is a lot of talk in the door and window industry about True Divided Lights (TDL) and Simulated Divided Lights (SDL).
+This refers to how the panes of glass are separated one from the other in a given door or window.

-TDL is the look many architects prefer because it reflects the legacy design of early 20th century architecture, when individual panes of glass were “putty-glazed”.
-It gave a hand-made or cottage appearance to the doors & windows.
+TDL is the look many architects prefer because it reflects the legacy design of early 20th-century architecture when individual panes of glass were “putty-glazed.”
+It gave a hand-made or cottage appearance to the doors and windows.